 Somatic psychology studies the link between physical matter and energy, the association of bodily structures and mental processes.
 It embraces therapeutic and holistic approaches to the body to recover the mind-body connection.
 Somatic psychology takes its roots from ancient mind-body practices and the Western science of psychology, biology, and neuroscience.
 This therapy incorporates movements and various touching methods to activate the autonomic nervous system.
 While focusing on the body, the therapist and the client identify the places in the body where trauma is stored and find safe ways to release it.

 Soma comes from the Greek word meaning “the living body”.
-According to somatic psychotherapists, external forces promote splitting of the mind-body unity and this fragmentation harms the person’s health on a mental, physiological, and relational level.
+According to somatic psychotherapists, external forces promote the splitting of the mind-body unity and this fragmentation harms the person’s health on a mental, physiological, and relational level.
 Somatic psychotherapy adds the ‘body’ dimension to conventional verbal psychotherapy.
-In the beginning, somatic therapy mostly focused on trauma survivors with PTSD (post traumatic stress disorder) symptoms.
+In the beginning, bodily therapy mainly focused on trauma survivors with PTSD (post-traumatic stress disorder) symptoms.
 In the last couple of years, helping clients find release through all kinds of stress-related issues has been in the picture.

 Let’s go through some of the most important intervention tools somatic psychotherapy uses to achieve these goals: